mark-vong/disaster-recovery/LabGuide100.md

 Argument
 Description

+region
+primary region in which to operate, example: us-ashburn-1, us-phoenix-1, ap-seoul-1, ap-tokyo-1, ca-toronto-1

 dr_region
-standby region in which to operate, example: us-ashburn-1, us-phoenix-1, ap-seoul-1, ap-tokyo-1, ca-toronto-1>
+standby region in which to operate, example: us-ashburn-1, us-phoenix-1, ap-seoul-1, ap-tokyo-1, ca-toronto-1

 dr_vcn_cidr_block
 CIDR block of the VCN (Virtual Cloud Network) to be created in standby region. make sure the VCN CIDR blocks of primary and standby regions do not overlap